Merewether - The Junction

 Merewether - The Junction has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Merewether - The Junction's population was 14,848 as of November 2025.
-This showed an increase of 342 people since the 2021 Census, which reported a population of 14,506.
-The growth was inferred from ABS estimated resident population figures of 14,808 in June 2024 and additional validated new addresses since the Census date.
-This resulted in a population density ratio of 2,048 persons per square kilometer.
-The area's 2.4% growth rate since the census was close to the non-metro average of 5.1%.
+Merewether - The Junction's population is approximately 14,853 as of November 2025.
+This figure represents an increase of 347 people since the 2021 Census, which recorded a population of 14,506.
+The change is inferred from ABS data showing an estimated resident population of 14,808 in June 2024 and an additional 53 validated new addresses since the Census date.
+This results in a population density ratio of 2,048 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
 Overseas migration contributed approximately 85.8% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Future population trends suggest an increase just below the median for locations outside capital cities.
-The area is expected to grow by 1,590 persons to 2041 based on latest annual ERP population numbers, reflecting a total gain of 10.4% over the 17 years.
+For areas not covered, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas for the years 2032 to 2041.
+Future population trends indicate an increase just below the median for locations outside capital cities, with the area expected to grow by 1,590 persons to 2041 based on latest annual ERP population numbers, reflecting a gain of 10.4% over the 17 years.

 Frequently Asked Questions - Population